translate/translate/docs/releases/dev.rst

 Major changes
 -------------

-- Properties and DTD formats fix a number of issues
-- Massive code cleanup looking forward Python 3 compatibility
+- Code cleanup looking forward Python 3 compatibility
-- Important changes in development process to ease testing

 Formats and Converters
 ----------------------

-- Mozilla properties

-  - The ``\uNN`` characters are now properly handled
-  - Fixed conversion of successive Gaia plural units in prop2po

-- DTD

-  - Underscore character is now a valid character in entity names
+- Removed the :option:`--engine` option from the :command:`odf2xliff` command.
+  This is a consequence of stop using the `itools` third party library in favor of custom code.

 General